tomaskloucek272/graphql-federation/README.md

 Now how federation worked between both microservices:

-- Gateway first contacted client microservice for entity with ID = 1. (client console => 'Invoking getClient')
+- Gateway first contacted client microservice for entity with ID = 1. (client console, method printing => 'Invoking getClient')
-- Gateway then contacted orders microservice with _entities query. (orders console => 'OrderDatafetcherImpl: client')
+- Gateway then contacted orders microservice with _entities query. (orders console, method printing => 'OrderDatafetcherImpl: client')
-- Gateway in the final steps contacts again orders for the final hydration (orders console => 'OrderDatafetcherImpl: resolveOrders')
+- Gateway in the final step contacted again orders for the final data hydration (orders console, method printing => 'OrderDatafetcherImpl: resolveOrders')

-=> so we have two microservices both contributing with data for <b>ONE federated type = Client</b>
+=> so we have two microservices both contributing with data for <b>ONE federated type = Client</b> offered by NestJS gateway.
+Pretty nice I would say :)

+For more info about used GraphQL java implementation check amazing solution provided by Netflix: https://netflix.github.io/dgs/federation/

+Also don't forget to check federation support by NestJS: https://docs.nestjs.com/graphql/federation